 Switzerland born, Bastion Grivet is the art director and concept artist at the Wardenlight Studio.
 When he was 15-years-old a teacher suggested he should go and study at Decorative Art School of Geneva.
 After passing the exam, heavily influenced by Jurassic Park, he took the digital and multimedia courses with the hope of discovering the magic of 3D models.
 Eventually, he moved onto drawing in Photoshop.
 By the time he was 25 he successfully managed to work for Activision, Warner Bros, Treyarch, Ubisoft, not to mention Louis Vuitton and Hennessy.
 He was also one of the artists that formed the style and look of the futuristic Call of Duty Black Ops III.

-Made possible by our sponsor Procreate.
+Brought to you by our principal sponsor Procreate.

 When talking about a great advice they received, Jessica Rossier mentions: “In 2015 Bastien and I were pleased to meet Iain McCaig at a festival.
 We truly admire this amazing person and I think he gave us some of the best advice we had ever heard – “do a personal project, it’s a nice way to see the best part of who you are as an artist”.
 All you have to do is be passionate about what you love creating and show it on the web and it will always reach someone who is interested in your art.
 Try every day to be better at what you create and don’t let anyone tell you that you cannot do it.”